nathankot/webstub/README.md

 Installation
 ------------
+Please ensure you have the latest version of RubyMotion: (**WebStub requres version 1.24 or higher**)

+    $ sudo motion update

-If you haven't done so already, please [configure](http://thunderboltlabs.com/posts/using-bundler-with-rubymotion) your project to use Bundler.
+Also, if you haven't done so already, please [configure](http://thunderboltlabs.com/posts/using-bundler-with-rubymotion) your project to use Bundler.

 Update your Gemfile: